Converts the specified string to title case (except for words that are entirely in uppercase, which are considered to be acronyms).

 The current implementation of the method yields an output string that is the same length as the input string.
 However, this behavior is not guaranteed and could change in a future implementation.

 The following example changes the casing of a string based on the English (United States) culture, with the culture name en-US.

-The following example passes the method each string in an array.
+The following example passes each string in an array to the method.
 The strings include proper title strings as well as acronyms.
 The strings are converted to title case by using the conventions of the en-US culture.